 Service Area Pages

-If your practice draws patients from several nearby towns or suburbs, a short page for each area, “Dentist in [Nearby Town]“, can meaningfully improve your local visibility beyond your immediate area.
+If the practice draws patients from several nearby towns or suburbs, a short page for each area “Dentist in [Nearby Town]” can meaningfully improve local visibility beyond the immediate area.

 Even a few hundred words written specifically for that location is enough to start appearing in local results there.
 These pages work best when they’re genuinely specific, not templated copies with the town name swapped out.